chhopsky/twitchat/README.md

-# twitchat is the basics of a Twitch bot in .NET C#
+# twitchat is the basics of a Twitch bot in .NET Csharp

 Why, you ask?
 Well, so it can run natively on Windows and be tampered with and customized by users.
 Twitch chat is NOT IRC - the interface that TMI provides is "irc-like" and does not strictly conform to the RFCs.
 This is fine and a lot of clients will work around it but none of the existing .NET C# IRC libraries will.